KosherG/HashSum-Checker/README.md

-# HashSum-Checker
+# ISO Hash Checker
-Check hashSum of downloaded file and compares to original.
+Check hashes of downloaded file and compares to original.